Jamesfryer1998/BrainTumourDetection/README.md

 pip install -r requirements.txt <br>

 # Usage

+## Final Model
 To run the final model, navigate to the final_model folder and run the following command:

 cd final_model <br>
 python final_model_run.py

 This will train the CNN on the larger and small dataset with the optimial hyperparameters and display the results.

+## Hyperparameter optimisation
+In order to run the hyperparmeter optimiation grid search for your model, follow these instructions:

+1. Ensure your dataset has been properly pre-processed and tested within the hyper_model.py file <br>
+2. Use the existing search space or create your own within the hyper_main.py file <br>
+3. Uncomment the configure_combinations() and hyperparameter_optimisation() <br>
+4. Run the file or use 'python hyper_main.py' in the terminal <br>
+5. WARNING: With the current search space this process is likely to take a matter of days, plan accordingly. <br>

 # Datasets
 The datasets used in this project are not included in this repository due to their large size.
 However, they can be downloaded from the following sources: